 Learn more from Forbes on why you need to pay attention to API security.

 An API gateway should help with reducing the load on backend APIs and prevent misuse.
 Rate-limiting provides restricted access to APIs by permitting only a certain number of requests.
 By exposing APIs to third-party consumers, this also could provide a revenue stream by opening up the possibilities of higher rate limits.

 An API gateway should provide default monitoring across all APIs and have the ability to track requests/response time is taken, SLA, etc. It should be able to integrate with a full-featured monitoring solution to help track this information.

 Since it sits between the consumers and APIs, API gateways should provide default logging capabilities.
 API gateways help provide unified logging capabilities to all APIs.
 To help analyze multiple APIs together, the gateway should be able to provide a co-relation ID into their request headers, so backend APIs, front-end Apps can also include this ID into their logging activities.

 APIs are the gateways for enterprises to connect digitally with the world.
 Unfortunately, there are malicious users out there, waiting to gain access to enterprise backend systems.
 An API gateway needs to provide threat protection against potential hackers, malware, and/or anonymous outsiders to prevent against DDoS or SQL Injection attacks amongst others.

 5. API Transformation

 As the API market matures, so does the increase in security breaches.
 As decision-makers, you want assurances that exposing enterprise data via APIs will not create undue risk.
-The API Gateway provides the ability to safely and securely publish APIs in an automated manner ensuring high availability so that developers can quickly and easily find and use them to deliver business value for your organization while ensuring integrity and confidentiality.
+The API gateway provides the ability to securely publish APIs in an automated manner, ensuring high availability so that developers can quickly and easily find and use them to deliver business value for your organization while ensuring integrity and confidentiality.